 * These crackers are absolutely delightful!
 I suspect it is the lard that makes them so nice.
 Crisp yet tender.

 * I must confess I haven’t tried the recipe with coconut oil or butter, but if you don’t have access to lard from pastured pork, those are good alternatives.

 * This dough freezes well and you can easily defrost one or two batches at a time so that you can have fresh crackers every day!
 I made a double batch of dough and let it “soak.”
 Then I divided it into eight equal portions which I shaped into balls and then froze.
 It takes 1-2 hours for the dough to defrost.
 Then place it on your Silpat or baking stone and continue with the recipe.

-* Add some fun flavors by using a Tbs. or two of tomato paste and fresh or dried basil in the dough (the triangle shapes in the photos are a tomato-basil recipe).
+* Add some fun flavors by using a Tbs. or two of tomato paste (in glass jars, no BPA!) and fresh or dried basil in the dough (the triangle shapes in the photos are a tomato-basil recipe).
 What other herbs would you want to try?

 Katie here: I make the same crackers from Sarah’s recipe, and they are excellent!
 I have used both coconut oil and butter and lard and palm shortening with great success.
 I roll and cut the dough directly onto my baking stone and that works great.
 I used to think they might be too sour, but then my babysitter and her friend ate half the batch once.
 If they appeal to pre-teens, anyone might love them!